opensource4all/sqlite-jdbc/README.md

+# SQLite JDBC Driver Fork with CEROD SQLite extention support

 This is a fork to specifically support CEROD, a C Extention for SQLite3.
+SQLite JDBC Driver compatibility is 100% maintained to allow for effortless synch with the original upstream (SQLite JDBC Driver) project !!

 [Learn more about the SQLITE-JDBC CEROD Fork ](/README_CEROD.md)